List of Kentucky supplemental roads and rural secondary highways (300–399): KY 373

 Kentucky Route 373 is a 3.263 mi rural secondary highway in northern Lyon County.
 The highway begins at US 62, US 641, and KY 93 on the northern edge of the city of Kuttawa.
 KY 373 heads north through the northwestern edge of the city of Eddyville, which the route leaves where it crosses Crab Creek and intersects the Paducah & Louisville Railway.
 The highway continues north to its terminus at KY 1943.

 KY 374

 Kentucky Route 374 is a 10.399 mi rural secondary highway in eastern Madison County.
 The highway begins at KY 499 (Brassfield Road) at Speedwell.
 KY 374 heads north along Speedwell Road, which follows the eastern edge of Blue Grass Army Depot.
 The highway crosses Muddy Creek on its way to Moberly, where the route joins KY 52 (Irvine Road) to head west along the north edge of the military installation.
 KY 374 diverges from KY 52 opposite an entrance to the army depot near Reeds Crossing.
 The highway follows Chuck Norris Road to its northern terminus at KY 1986 (Doylesville Road) at Union City.

+History

+KY 374 was formed by 1950.

+The original KY 374 ran from KY 11 in Weedonia to KY 57 in Mt.
+Carmel; this became part of KY 24, and is now Mill Creek Road (old KY 2509), KY 597 (old KY 673), Mt.
+Gilead Road and Poplar Grove Road (both old KY 597).